kriansa/dotfiles/doc/arch-install.md

 ##### 4. Partition the disk
     # parted /dev/sdX

 Replace `sdX` by the disk that you want to install Arch on.

 ##### 1. To list all disk and current partitions, you run:
     (parted) print all

-> If you see an error like: /dev/sdX: unrecognized disk label That means that your disk partition
-> table hasn't been initialized on either GPT (UEFI) or MBR (msdos)
-> To initialize using GPT, run the command (on parted):
+If you see an error like: /dev/sdX: unrecognized disk label That means that your disk partition table hasn't been initialized on either GPT (UEFI) or MBR (msdos) To initialize using GPT, run the command (on parted):
-> `(parted) mklabel gpt`
+`(parted) mklabel gpt`

-> **Important:** You will need at least 2 partitions:
+**Important:** You will need at least 2 partitions:
-> * One partition `fat32` for EFI boot and bootloader - Bootable (512MB) Assuming that Windows is
->   already installed, this partition already exists and it's 100MB length.
+* One partition `fat32` for EFI boot and bootloader - Bootable (1024MB).
+Assuming that Windows is already installed, this partition already exists and it's 100MB length -- you will need to extend it.
-> * One partition `ext4` to be used as a base for your LVM (All space left) This one can be created
->   with the command below.
+* One partition `xfs` to be used as a base for your LVM (All space left) This one can be created with the command below.
+* If your disk already have a `lvm` set and you want to remove it, you can use `lvs` to list all available lvs and then `lvchange -an <vgname>` to unmount them.

 ###### 2A. _(optional)_ Extend existing EFI partition